internal header

 They may also be displaying behaviours that would seem more appropriate for a much younger child, e.g. a 10 year old throwing a tantrum like a 2 year old.
 They are simply trying to stay alive in a world that their brain is telling them is dangerous, even if they are safe now.

-While they are stuck in survival mode they will find it very difficult to manage their emotions or behaviour, concentrate, think, explain things in words or learn because the part of the brain responsible for these functions is not working properly due to the trauma.
+While they are stuck in survival mode they will find it very difficult to manage their emotions/behaviours, concentrate, think, explain things in words or learn because the part of the brain responsible for these functions is not working properly due to the trauma.

 Not wanting to be physically affectionate